axeloz/vagrant-lamp/README.md

 #### Data location

-As usual, the MariaDB data are located on the host computer into the `vagrant-lamp/mysql/data` folder.
+The MariaDB data are located on the host computer into the `vagrant-lamp/mysql/data` folder.

 #### MariaDB logs